Here is a preview of our designers’ current collections. For pricing information see our Bridal Shop.

 Masako Formals is proud to introduce Hawaii to the master craftsmanship of Jane White of Palazzo Bridal.
 Palazzo gowns are 100% silk, made in the USA, and represent the highest quality of design and feel.
-This fall Palazzo wedding dresses showcase minimalist styles, with ultra-feminine silhouettes.
+This spring Palazzo wedding dresses showcase minimalist styles, with ultra-feminine silhouettes.
 The gowns’ softness are unmatched.
 See our Palazzo styled shoot here.

 For the bride that believes less is more.
 Nicole Miller’s wedding dresses pull off the illusion of simplicity that is crafted with incredible skill and workmanship.
 These dresses are light, with few, perfect lines, constructed out of chiffons and airy laces.
 Masako Formals is delighted to bring this kind of breezy elegance to Hawaii.

 The Fall 2017 Sweetheart collection offers something for everyone, with exciting modern interpretations of traditional gowns.
 This season their gowns are more lightweight than ever before, offering options that don’t only look fabulous, but feel good too.

 This world-renown New York bridal designer makes classic, light-weight gowns and bridal separates.
 This season Yoo creates gowns featuring soft netting aline skirts and dresses with delicate sleeve options.
 Her new beaded caplets are the perfect blend of vintage glam.

 Basix wedding dress designs are bold and fashion-forward, coming right from the heart of the Garment District in New York City.
 If you are looking for texture or color in your wedding dress, they have some stunning options.